Consent is one of the most fundamental parts of sex, but we spend surprisingly little time talking about it.

 Consent can be withdrawn at any time.
 It doesn’t matter if you said yes last week or two minutes ago, or if you’ve had sex/kissed/hugged/whatever before (even more than once!).
 You still have every right to say no, and your partner needs to respect that.
 It’s not ok to assume that just because your partner said yes yesterday, they’ll still say yes today.
-Check in with them, and make sure they are currently excited about what’s going on.
+Check in with them, and make sure they are excited about what’s going on.

 5. People (especially women) like having their consent violated.

 There’s this idea out there that despite “politically correct” discussions on consent, people like it when their partner takes control and just “goes for what they want.”
-This idea encourages sexual assault, which is really f-ed up.
+This idea encourages sexual assault, which is really messed up.
 And even though it is applied to everyone, this argument is most often made about women when they have sex with men.
 This reinforces harmful stereotypes that women are always passive and men are aggressive.
 It’s true that some people (including guys and people who identify as trans or non-binary) like being dominated in bed—and that’s totally cool!
 But you can’t just assume that your partner will enjoy that.
 You need to talk about it and obtain consent beforehand.
 It is never ok to ignore consent.

 6. Clothes can signify consent.

-No. Just no. Someone could be walking through the streets completely naked and it would still be wrong to touch them without their explicit permission.
+Someone could be walking through the streets completely naked and it would still be wrong to touch them without their explicit permission.
 What someone wears has absolutely nothing to do with how much they want sex or whether it’s ok for you to touch them in any way.

 7. Consent is robotic and unsexy.